UC Master Gardeners of Sacramento County

 • The most important thing about growing blueberries successfully is soil pH.
 You should get a pH meter or testing kit and learn to use it.
 See above for choosing a pH meter.

-• Blueberries REQUIRE a pH of 4.5 - 5.5.
-Normal in Sacramento is about 7.
+• Blueberries REQUIRE a soil pH of 4.5 - 5.5.
+Normal in Sacramento region is about 7.
 To adjust pH in your soil, use soil sulfur (available at garden stores) and incorporate into the soil before planting.
+If you are planting in the ground, you should add soil sulfur at least six months in advance.
+For container planting you can use an acidic soil mixture.
+See the planting and spacing section in Growing Blueberries in the Sacramento Region for a soil mix recipe.

 • Plants from the Southern Highbush group are best suited to Sacramento’s hot summers and relatively warm winters.
-Northern Highbush blueberries can also do well.
+Some Northern Highbush blueberries can also do well.
+Look for a chill hour requirement of less than 800.
 See the list of plants we grow at the Horticulture Center on the last page of our Growing Blueberries in the Sacramento Region (PDF) This is not a complete list of plants available at nurseries!

 • Blueberries appreciate some afternoon shade, but will tolerate full sun.
 Select a location with at least 6 hours of sun.